Disrupting the climate status quo

 By offering support through capital, capacity building, technical assistance, access to mentorship, and network building in the early and growth stages, the U.S. Department of State and its partners can help climate change entrepreneurs engage relevant stakeholders, refine their designs, demonstrate success in the market, and then deploy effective technologies and solutions for greater global impact.

-The CCE Partnership, through close collaboration between its partners and their networks, promotes the following four pillars to support climate change-inspired startups and entrepreneurs: Capital, Expertise, Engagement, Deployment.
+CCE, through close collaboration between its partners and their networks, promotes the following four pillars to support climate change-inspired startups and entrepreneurs: Capital, Expertise, Engagement, Deployment.

 - Capital – Provide funding through initiatives and programs to increase scale-up / start-ups participating in sustainable economic development, and support entrepreneurs in investing and building enterprises while stimulating employment and trade in developing and emerging markets.